Allen-Ho-0302/Logistic_Regression-Team_regular_season_stats-Postseason_birth-Baseball/README.md

+Introduction:

+See how stats like PA, AB, H, 2B, 3B, HR, RBI, SB, BA, OBP, SLG, etc influence postseason birth

+Methods:

-Using data from Baseball Reference
+Data was from Baseball Reference

 Using SQL Server and Python(Spyder)

-Gathering MLB regular season team stats from 2012-2019, including stats like PA, AB, H, 2B, 3B, HR, RBI, SB, BA, OBP, SLG, etc
+Gathering MLB regular season team stats from 2012-2019

-See how these stats influence postseason birth
+Using logistic regression

+Result:

 Take OBP's result for example: